AsgerRiisVienberg/Source-code-for-Master-Thesis/README.md

 ## Data Structure

-For both programs, data should be organized in a specific manner:
+For both data prosseing programs, data should be organized in a specific manner:

 - Create a master folder for all your experiments.
 - Inside the master folder, create separate folders for each experiment.
 Name this folder how you like.